Anjalisj4g/EDA--Statistics/README.md

 I have used both trimming and capping method to remove outliers.
 Capping is better because it won't remove any row.

-# Interquartile method worked best out of all the methods.
-It removed almost all the outliers.#
+*Interquartile method worked best out of all the methods.
+It removed almost all the outliers.*

+# Finding Skewness and Kurtosis

-I have drawn a histplot with the given data.
+A histplot with the original data was plotted.
 It was not normally distributed.
 * Skewness = 108, which means highly right skewed
 * Kurtosis = 12093, which means graph is leptokurtic.